youngjetduan/youngjetduan.github.io/index.md

 <h2 style="margin: 0px 0px 5px;">About Me</h2>

-From 2023 to now, I acted as a researcher of AI infra in Huawei to develop heterogeneours traing and inference framework for accelerating.
+From 2023 to present, I have served as a Researcher in LLM Inference at Huawei Technologies Ltd.
+I earned my Ph.D.
+(2017–2023) from [Tsinghua University (THU)](https://www.tsinghua.edu.cn) as a member of [i-VisionGroup](https://ivg.au.tsinghua.edu.cn/), under the supervision of Professor [Jianjiang Feng](http://ivg.au.tsinghua.edu.cn/~jfeng) and Professor Jie Zhou.

-I obtained my Ph.D. from 2017 to 2023 at [Tsinghua University (THU)](https://www.tsinghua.edu.cn), supervised by Prof.
+I obtained my Ph.D. from 2017 to 2023 in [i-VisionGroup](https://ivg.au.tsinghua.edu.cn/) at [Tsinghua University (THU)](https://www.tsinghua.edu.cn), supervised by Asst.
+Prof. [Jianjiang Feng](http://ivg.au.tsinghua.edu.cn/~jfeng) and Prof. Jie Zhou.
-Jie Zhou and Asst.
-Prof. [Jianjiang Feng](http://ivg.au.tsinghua.edu.cn/~jfeng).
-I received B.Eng in the Department of Automation at THU from 2013 to 2017.
+In 2017, I received B.S. degree in the Department of Automation at THU.

 {% include_relative _includes/educations.md %}